Strategy

 Revealing Too Late

 The opposite problem.
-You sit on three nights of checks and then die without sharing any of them.
+You sit on three nights of checks and then get eliminated without sharing any of them.
 All that information, wasted.

-Fix: Have a dead drop plan.
-If you die, how will your information reach the town?
+Fix: Have a backup plan.
+If you're taken out, how will your information reach the town?
 Some variants allow last words — prepare a concise information dump.
-Better yet, share your reads gradually through accusations and voting so the town has your data even if you die silently.
+Better yet, share your reads gradually through accusations and voting so the town has your data even if you go down silently.

 Checking Obvious Suspects

-Everyone thinks Player X is Mafia, so you check Player X. If they're Mafia, you confirmed what the town already suspected.
+Everyone thinks Player X is a Werewolf, so you check Player X. If they're a Werewolf, you confirmed what the town already suspected.
 If they're not, you confirmed what a contrarian already argued.
 Either way, you wasted a night.

 Fix: Check the non-obvious players — the quiet ones, the ones nobody is looking at.
 Your ability is most valuable when it reveals something the town couldn't figure out through discussion alone.